► New Sandero range kicks off at £7995

 Dacia’s new supermini, for example, now features two different infotainment screen options.
 The cheaper one is a mount for your smartphone – much akin to VW Group’s Up/Citigo/Mii tactic, while mid and high-spec ones come with an eight-inch touchscreen.
-Go for the toppiest trim and you can add navigation.
+Go for the top trim and you can add navigation.

 More advanced safety equipment will be available, including blind spot monitoring, hill hold assist and more sophisticated emergency braking assistance.
-Tech like a reversing camera and parking sensors will be available too (like the previous generation), and plush bits like an electric sunroof and heated seats will be available too.
+Tech like a reversing camera and parking sensors will be available too (like the previous generation), and plush bits such as an electric sunroof and heated seats will be available too.

 When and how much?

 The new Sandero and Stepway continue the value pricing of their predecessors.
 You can pre-order a car for £99 and you get free servicing thrown in, which usually costs £399.
 The range starts at £7995, which means it's still the UK's cheapest car in cash terms.

 The entry-level Access model comes with LED headlights, front electric windows and a phone docking station.
 The mid-range Essential model (from £8995) gains air-conditioning, cruise control and remote central locking, while the range-topping Comfort (from £11,995) gets electric rear windows and an 8.0-inch central touchscreen for its infotainment system.

 The SUV-style Sandero Stepway is similarly updated and launched at the same time – pricing starts at £10,995.